xfiveco/project-template/README.md

 this will start a task that will watch for changes in files and recompile them as needed.

 You can connect with a LiveReload browser extension then to enable live reloads.

+To rebuild the whole project and prettify / validate files use grunt task

+    grunt